Online CME Courses

 How Does Copyright Apply to my Presentation?

 Most speakers include images in their presentations.
-Images may include photos of clinical conditions, diagnostic images (e.g., scan, scopes, sonograms), charts, graphs, tables, etc. Copyrighted images used in presentations published on OPENPediatrics require
+Images may include photos of clinical conditions, diagnostic images (e.g., scan, scopes, sonograms), charts, graphs, tables, etc. Images used in presentations published on the CEEI course site require:

 NOTE: consent is not required for anyone who has been de-identified, e.g., by blurring or blacking out eyes.